 Admission to the Baldwin Wallace PA Program is a highly selective and competitive process, seeking to enroll candidates with the strongest academic preparation and a diversity of backgrounds and achievements.

 The Admission Committee carefully reviews the academic preparation and achievements of each candidate for admission.
 Selection is based on a combination factors: academic performance (GPA and GRE), letters of recommendation, personal narrative, shadowing experience with physician assistants working in the field, life/work experiences and an on-campus interview with program faculty.

 In addition to these application criteria, preferences for selection include:

 - Candidates with direct patient care experience

 - Ohio residents

 The PA Program utilizes the Centralized Application Service for Physician Assistants (CASPA).
-The application cycle for the May 2015 cohort began April 16, 2014.
-The application deadline for Baldwin Wallace University's May 2015 cohort is November 1, 2014.
+The application cycle for the May 2016 cohort begins April 22, 2015 and closes November 1, 2015.

 Official College Transcripts